How will hep C affect me?

 Feeling sick, poor appetite and indigestion

-Hep C can make people feel sick in the stomach (nausea), which can affect appetite.
+Hep C can make you feel sick in the stomach (nausea), which can then affect your appetite [i].
 Although there is usually no vomiting, it can be very uncomfortable.

 Skin rashes and itchy skin

 With hep C, skin rashes and complaints may come and go.
 They may include itchiness, blisters, white spots, tightened skin, spider web patterns and purple patches.
-They can occur on the palms of hands, soles of the feet, general skin areas and inside the mouth.
+They can occur on the palms of hands, soles of the feet, general skin areas and inside the mouth [v].

 Hep C can cause dry eyes.
-This may be due to inflammation of the glands that produce tears.
+This may be due to inflammation of the glands that produce tears [vi].

 Dry mouth and mouth ulcers

 Hep C infection can cause a dry mouth.
 This can lead to bad breath, tooth decay, cracked lips, and a sore mouth and throat.
-It can also cause difficulty with eating and swallowing, mouth ulcers and tooth sensitivity.
+It can also cause difficulty with eating and swallowing, mouth ulcers and tooth sensitivity [vii].